 Calculation of Tangible Net Worth (with Example)

 Given below is the balance sheet for the fiscal 2012-13 of a company in the manufacturing industry and is in the United States who prepare their finances according to U.S. GAAPGAAPGAAP (Generally Accepted Accounting Principles) are standardized guidelines for accounting and financial reporting..
 An analyst wants to analyze the balance sheet position of the firm and wants to calculate the tangible net worth of the company.

 Tangible net worth can be calculated as follows,

 = $1,680 – $1,195 – $260

 - It is also a valuation method.
 If the company is making constant profits, we can judge the net worth of the company.

 - Calculating it is quite simple.

 - Tangible net worth is a very generic term.

-- It is only useful metrics if the company has no other entity in operations or have non-subsidiaries or anything then only the measure of it is useful.
+- It is only useful metrics if the company has no other entity in operations or has non-subsidiaries or anything then only the measure of it is useful.

 Knowing the tangible net worth can help you evaluate your current financial health regardless of its economic situation.
 It also helps plan for the financial future.
 By knowing where you stand financially, you will be more mindful of your financial activities, better prepared to make sound financial decisions, and more likely to achieve your short-term and long-term financial goals.